CU-BioKEM/user-guide/docs/source/processing/using_software.rst

 For various reasons, submitting an ``sbatch`` script is the preferred method.

-Using specific programs on Blanca:
+More information on running specific programs on Blanca:

 .. toctree::
    :maxdepth: 1